-All documents specified in the claim that are regarded as being within the claimant's control must be submitted to Services Australia by 31 December of the year for which assistance is being sought.
-However, Services Australiua may determine on a case by case basis that a document is not within the claimant's control following discussion with the claimant.
+All documents specified in the claim that are regarded as being within the claimant's control must be submitted to Services Australia by 1 March of the year following that for which assistance is being sought.
+However, Services Australia may determine on a case by case basis that a document is not within the claimant's control following discussion with the claimant.
 Assistance may be provided by Services Australia where the claimant has genuine difficulty with obtaining documentation from a third party.